 Planarians are also fascinating in that they can regrow an entire new version of themselves if cut in half.
 Interestingly enough, an article from National Geographic stated that “Also this year, scientists at Tufts University showed that a decapitated planarian will not only regrow a new head, it will retain learned information as well as planarians who never lost their heads.”

 Regeneration has been life’s way of continuing to grow, adapt, and thrive.
 It’s important to remember that for all the new and advanced stem cell treatments that exist (such as those as Stem Cell Carolina), science is continuing to expand on processes that have been around for eons.

-At Stem Cell Carolina, we offer the most up-to-date, advanced stem cell treatments to help your body work and function in ways that it likely used to, but has since slowed down due to age and/or injury.
-Schedule a consultation with our clinic in North Carolina today!
+At Stem Cell Carolina, we offer the most up-to-date, advanced stem cell treatments in Charlotte to help your body work and function in ways that it likely used to, but has since slowed down due to age and/or injury.
+Schedule a consultation today!